lukasveselovsky/Node_Express_API/README.md

 [![My Skills](https://skillicons.dev/icons?i=js,nodejs,express,postman)](https://skillicons.dev)

-This is a simple RESTfull API built with Node.js and Express.js.
+This is a simple RESTful API built with Node.js and Express.js.
 The purpose of this API is to demonstrate how to create endpoints and handle HTTP requests and responses without a database, using mock data instead.
 The project was created as a tool for my private purposes of learning about REST API testing.
 The uuid library is used to generate the ID.

 ## Prerequisites